 Top it all off with a fantastic pisco sour and you’ll be happy at the Hilton’s Garden Grille Restaurant.

 Do you like chicken?
 Uchu does the best chicken I’ve ever had.
-It was as grandiose as chicken can get!
+It was as grandiose as a chicken can get!
 I’m salivating now just thinking about it.
-I had the peruano kebab and was in love.
-Even the salad that came with it was well seasoned.
+I had the Peruano kebab and was in love.
+Even the salad that came with it was well-seasoned.

 Not only was the food good, but the service was fast and friendly.
 Definitely a top restaurant in Cusco.

-We had an interesting pizza, and I use the word “interesting” because it wasn’t anything like the Italian original.
+We had an interesting pizza, and I used the word “interesting” because it wasn’t anything like the Italian original.
 It was…fluffy!
 But good.
 We also tasted the arugula tiramisu.
-A unique twist on the classic tiramisu but really tasty.
+A unique twist on the classic tiramisu but is really tasty.
 I hope you like eating flowers!

 The interior is simple and cozy, you feel like you’re visiting a friend’s house.